Regulatory Gaps in Aviation

 The government of Rwanda is the first country to have national scale drone delivery, bringing blood products to rural clinics.
 Having seen positive benefits from this program, the government decided it needed to rewrite its drone regulations in order to allow for more use cases and expand the number of drone companies in Rwanda.
-Beginning in mid-2017, the Government of Rwanda partnered with the World Economic Forum’s Center for the Fourth Industrial Revolution to become the first country in the world to design and adopt a framework of performance-based regulations for all classes of drones, bringing together a diverse community of major aerospace companies, innovative drone start-ups, new mobility platforms, leading experts, and key local stakeholders.
+Beginning in mid-2017, the Government of Rwanda partnered with the World Economic Forum’s Centre for the Fourth Industrial Revolution to become the first country in the world to design and adopt a framework of performance-based regulations for all classes of drones, bringing together a diverse community of major aerospace companies, innovative drone start-ups, new mobility platforms, leading experts, and key local stakeholders.

 The Rwandan cabinet approved the framework in January 2018, which sets a new standard for open, accountable, and risk-based access to airspace that can enable any type of drone operation in any location while maintaining safety, a first for drone regulations.
-The Forum is continuing to support the government in expanding its drone ecosystem as well as testing the impact of the new policy, iterating the framework based on initial findings, and sharing learnings globally.
+Already, this new regulatory framework has enabled new businesses to establish themselves ifor infrastructure inspections, agricultural and pest spraying, and surveying of crops and land titling.
+While the results are promising, further analysis is planned for 2019.

 Next Steps for the Project & The Advanced Drone Operations Toolkit